danog/MadelineProtoDocs/docs/API_docs/constructors/statsAbsValueAndPrev.md

-Statistics value couple; intial and final value for period of time currently in consideration
+Statistics value couple; initial and final value for period of time currently in consideration

 ### Attributes: